Coefficient of Conservatism:

 Coefficient of Wetness:

-The long horizontal aromatic roots are of reputed medicinal value and have contributed to patent medicines as well as herbal teas and native remedies.
+Forming extensive clones from long horizontal aromatic rhizomes, which are of reputed medicinal value and have contributed to patent medicines as well as herbal teas and native remedies.
 The larger flowering umbels in this species and A. hispida are usually ca. 2–3 cm broad, becoming 3–4 (–6) cm in fruit.